 Whether you have $50 in your bank account and you just can’t take your normal day to day life anymore or you’ve been saving for this road trip for a year, no one wants to spend more than they have to.
-Here are 5 tips for how to make every dollar count on your next road trip.
+Here are 5 ways that you can road trip on the cheap!

 Instead of using your own gas, use the free BBQ at the park and the tap to fill up your water bottles, water tank and to wash the car.
 Sometimes if you are sneaky enough, you can give the car a quick spray in the wash bays made for boats (shhhhh you didn’t hear that from me!)

 While travelling, it’s easy to want a romantic picnic with cheese platters, crackers, your $15 bottle of wine and cabanossi.
 This is all good and well but you just spent over $30 on one meal that probably didn’t fill your boyfriend up.
 Be smart with the food you purchase and limit takeaway meals to special occasions.
 Sometimes it is hard to say no to convenience but you’ll spend the savings on better memories like snorkelling the Great Barrier Reef.